Undergraduate Enrollment in Graduate Courses

 Undergraduates pay the undergraduate tuition rate, making this a great value.

 Once approved, the graduate course becomes part of the undergraduate degree program and it can be covered by financial aid.

 A graduate course takes the place of a study/course that was already approved for the bachelor’s degree.

 - Enrolling in a graduate course needs to be discussed with the primary mentor/academic advisor.

 - Graduate courses are 3 credits each.

-- Once enrollment in a graduate course has been approved and processed, the undergraduate degree program needs to be amended.
-The undergraduate student is not charged the amendment fee.
+- Once Enrollment in a graduate course has been approved and processed, the undergraduate degree program may need to be amended.

 Only undergraduate courses can be used to meet general education requirements.

 The primary mentor/academic advisor and student will discuss this option.

 If it makes sense to move forward, the primary mentor/academic advisor will have the student complete and submit the Undergraduate Enrollment in Graduate Courses Permission and Registration Forms (PDF 252kB).